victox85/Curso2025-2026-ODKG/HandsOn/Group01/selfAssessmentHandsOn4.md

 **The “rml-map.ttl” file:**

-- [X] RML file with the mappings from the source "../csv/combinado-updated.csv"
+- [X] Contains the RML mappings from the source `../csv/combinado-updated.csv`.

+**The “mapping-rules.yml” file:**
+- [X] Contains the YARRRML version of the mappings from the same source.

 **The "mappings" directory:**